 There’s also a new promenade between the Leonardian and the heritage Harefield House, and a mews with an external lecture space just north of the new Year 12 building.

-These new facilities will add to an attractive, cohesive campus that respects the history of St Leonard’s and looks to the future.
+These new facilities add to an attractive, cohesive campus that respects the history of St Leonard’s and looks to the future.

-Construction will be finished in 2020.
+Construction was completed in 2020.